 Enter your ZIP code below and click Compare to see the cheapest rates in your area.

 The average insurance costs for a Dodge Viper is $170 a month — or $2,040 a year.
 Your actual cost could be more or less depending on your driving record, the number of miles you drive in a year and other factors.
-To determine our estimated cost, we aggregated quotes from insurance companies using this profile:

 The Dodge Viper has been around since 1992 and currently in phase VXI.
 The luxury sports car is known for its strong V10 engine, powerful cornering grip and large cargo room.
 In 2015, Fiat Chrysler, the company that owes Dodge, announced that the 2017 model will be the final year for the Viper.
 The company cited poor sales as the reason to discontinue the Viper model line.

 Insurance companies determine the insurance cost for a Dodge Viper based on safety ratings, theft rates, replacement costs and overall damage susceptibility.
 Insurance rates can change based on a driver’s history and location.
 Dodge shoppers should grab quotes from several insurance companies to find the lowest premium possible before they commit.
 Dodge Viper shoppers should also do their research and see if they qualify for insurance discounts with each insurance company.

 You could save money on car insurance for your Dodge Viper if it comes equipped with these safety features.

 Similar to many sports car on the mark, the 2017 Dodge Viper has not been evaluated by the Insurance Institute for Highway Safety or the National Highway Traffic Safety Administration.
 The Dodge Viper has side airbags and a driver knee airbag to protect the passengers during collisions.
 The latest model also features antilock brakes and rollover sensor to provide more safety for the passengers.